-The uncertainty in the mean ages and in the mean transit time associated with the uncertainty in the most influential cycling rates, described above, was smaller than the mean differences between species.
+The mean uncertainty (1.5 years) in the mean ages and transit times reflected uncertainties in the most influential cycling rates, as described above.
+This uncertainty was smaller than the mean differences between species (5.97 years).
 In general, A. rubrum had higher uncertainties than P. taeda and P. halepensis (Fig. S1).
-Some very exceptional high mean ages of the NSC are expected in very rare combinations of parameter values at the very limit of their distributions (Fig. S1).
+Some exceptionally high mean ages of the NSC could be obtained in very rare combinations of parameter values at the very limit of their distributions (Fig. S1).

 Discussion

-The whole-tree compartmental models for carbon allocation tested here allowed us to estimate: i) differences in the NSC age and transit time distributions that reflected carbon storage dynamics of different tree species; ii) the change in the age of the NSC used under limited assimilation; and iii) the main NSC cycling rates that influenced the NSC mean age and mean transit time in mature trees.
+The whole-tree compartmental models for carbon allocation tested here allowed us to estimate: i) differences in the NSC age and transit time distributions that reflected carbon storage dynamics of different tree species; ii) the change in the age of the NSC used under carbon limitation; and iii) the main NSC cycling rates that influenced the NSC mean age and mean transit time in mature trees.

+NSC dynamics between tree tissues and tree species

-The predicted NSC age and transit time distributions showed differences between tree species, depending on their functional type: deciduous (A. rubrum) or evergreen (P. taeda); and their growth environment: highly limited (mediterranean P. halepensis) and mesic growth conditions (temperate species) (Fig. 3).
-These differences reflected the timescale (for how long) and the location where trees accumulate their reserves.
-For instance, A. rubrum had the higher mean age and a higher quantity of old carbon stored, evidenced in the longer tail of the NSC age distribution in comparison to P. taeda and P. halepensis (Fig. 3).
-This age distribution of the NSC within each pool quantifies the abundance of carbon in each age class per NSC pool, and characterizes the role of each NSC pool in carbon cycling and storage of mature trees.
-For the temperate species, NSC was stored longer in the stem and coarse roots (SSNSC) where the mixture of NSC ages was more abundant in old carbon (Fig. 3).
-On the contrary , P. halepensis did not show differentiation between slow (stored NSC) and fast cycling (active NSC) pools (Fig. 3) suggesting no capacity for long-term storage of NSC.
-However, it may also be possible that long-term storage pools where neglected by the assumptions made in this model..
-These results are consistent with the difficulties of separating and measuring NSC pools, and highlight the utility of estimating NSC ages based on compartmental systems to identify and understand the carbon dynamics associated to these elusive carbon pools.
-Our results predict different carbon storage traits between tree species that range from slow carbon cycling trees that accumulate larger proportions of long term reserves (e.g., A. rubrum) and fast carbon cycling trees with low accumulation of long term reserves (e.g., P. halepensis).
+The predicted NSC age and transit time distributions indicated large differences between tree species that reflected differences in functional types: deciduous (A. rubrum) or evergreen (P. taeda); and growth environments: highly limited (mediterranean P. halepensis) and mesic growth conditions (temperate species) (Fig. 3).
+These differences reflected the locations where reserves accumulate, and how long they remain in each carbon pool. .
+For instance, A. rubrum stored more old carbon, evidenced in the longer tail of the NSC age distribution, compared to P. taeda and P. halepensis (Fig. 3).
+The age distribution of NSC within each pool reflects the role of each NSC pool in carbon cycling and storage of mature trees.
+For temperate species, NSC was stored longer in the stem and coarse roots (SSNSC), with more old carbon present (Fig. 3).
+In contrast, P. halepensis did not show actual age differences between slow (stored NSC) and fast (active NSC) pools (Fig. 3) suggesting no capacity for long-term storage of NSC.
+However, it may also be possible that long-term storage pools were neglected by the assumptions made in this model (e.g. the fast and slow pools were associated with the sugar and starch compartments, respectively).
+These results demonstrate the difficulties of separating and measuring fast and slow cycling NSC pools, and highlight the utility of estimating NSC ages based on compartmental systems to identify and understand the carbon dynamics associated with these elusive carbon pools (Richardson et al. 2015).
+Despite the fact that our mean NSC age estimates in leaf compartments were almost one year older than what has been reported previously (Keel et al., 2007; Gaudinski et al., 2009), our results predicted different carbon storage traits between tree species that range from slow carbon cycling trees that accumulate larger proportions of long term reserves (e.g., A. rubrum) and fast carbon cycling trees with low accumulation of long term reserves (e.g., P. halepensis).